DCMP Distribution of Fully Accessible Streaming Media

 DCMP distributes thousands of accessible educational videos to school personnel and families who have at least one early learner-K12 student with a disability.
 Qualified adults can register for membership at dcmp.org/signup.
 DCMP staff review each application to verify eligibility.
 School ASL interpreters, and those in training to work with this student population also qualify for membership.

-Videos can also be checked out on DVD via mail, to accomodate schools and families who do not have access to broadband internet.
+Videos can also be checked out on DVD via mail to accommodate schools and families who do not have access to broadband Internet.

 DCMP videos are accessible and available via this website, dcmp.org, and also on the following platforms.
 Regardless of the platform, users must first register for membership on the DCMP website.
 Searching by state and Common Core standards is only possible on the DCMP website.

 All DCMP videos are available to view on our Roku channel.
 For more information, read about the DCMP Roku channel in our Learning Center.